rickmcgeer/bearborg-jupyter-ai/README.md

 ## Thanks

-Thank you to [Jupyter AI Blablador](https://github.com/FZJ-JSC/jupyter-ai-blablador) for the initial code.
+Thank you to Andrew Schmeder of LBL for the CBorg code on which this is based